 Let the Gift Gathering Begin!

-Shop Holiday Clearance Sales– Naturally the prices on holiday items such as decorations, perfume sets, food gift sets, candles and baking items will plummet immediately following a holiday such as Halloween, Christmas, Valentines, Memorial Day, and the 4th of July.
+Naturally, the prices on holiday items such as decorations, perfume sets, food gift sets, candles, and baking items will plummet immediately following a holiday such as Halloween, Christmas, Valentines, Memorial Day, and the 4th of July.
 It’s a wonderful time to stock up on gender-neutral gifts to have on hand in the event that an occasion should pop up and you’ll need a gift!

-Crafters’ Delight– The gift closet isn’t limited to store bought gifts either!
+The gift closet isn’t limited to store-bought gifts either!
 If you happen to be a crafter and tend to go through spurts of creating handmade gifts, the gift closet comes in very handy for storing these items away safely.

 Points to Ponder

-At first you might be tempted to give the recipient a little bit more than normal, for example, if you have a gift basket that you only paid $5, even though it’s normally $25.
-This is not only unnecessary, it defeats the purpose of having the gift closet to begin with.
+At first, you might be tempted to give the recipient a little bit more than normal, for example, if you have a gift basket that you only paid $5, even though it’s normally $25.
+This is not only unnecessary, but it also defeats the purpose of having the gift closet, to begin with.
 Think quality, not quantity!